ktorio/ktor-documentation/topics/server-compression.md

 </tldr>

 Ktor provides the capability to compress response body and decompress request body by using the [Compression](https://api.ktor.io/ktor-server-compression/io.ktor.server.plugins.compression/-compression.html) plugin.
-You can use different compression algorithms, including `gzip` and `deflate`, specify the required conditions for compressing data (such as a content type or response size), or even compress data based on specific request parameters.
+You can use different compression algorithms, including `gzip`, `ztsd` and `deflate`, specify the required conditions for compressing data (such as a content type or response size), or even compress data based on specific request parameters.

 > Note that the `%plugin_name%` plugin does not currently support `SSE` responses.
 >